slackhq/tiny-thumb/README.md

 At the time of writing Slack uses this algorithm in its product to efficiently inline image content into certain API responses.

 ## Example Usage
-In the example below we will shrink a 13298 byte image down to 823 bytes.
+In the example below we will shrink a 13298 byte image down to 823 bytes, and then apply a gaussian blur.

 ```
 % du -b img/cy.jpg